Hysilie/Hysilie/README.md

  <p>
 As an animal lover I made Animigard <a href="https://www.youtube.com/watch?v=FfJHTR1AFbA&ab_channel=MarionLalonde" alt="Animigard" target="_blank">🔗</a> by myself next to my study contract.
 The purpose was to present a plateform that allows user to share their animals profiles with their family to take care.</p>

-<p>🚀 I'm working as frontend developer at Sirup Lab<br/>📚 Currently studying React Native<br/>💭 I'm interesting about UI/UX, accessibility & organization<br />🎨 Enjoying creative crafts </p>
+<p>🚀 I'm working as frontend developer at Sirup Lab<br/>📚 Currently studying React Native<br/>💭 I'm interesting about UI/UX, accessibility & organization<br />🎨 Enjoying creative crafts and 3D </p>

 <h3>My setup</h3>